uwdata/arquero/docs/api/op.md

 <hr/><a id="dayofyear" href="#dayofyear">#</a>
 <em>op</em>.<b>dayofyear</b>(<i>date</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/op/functions/date.js)

-Returns the day of the year of the specified *date* according to local time.
+Returns the day of the year (1-366) of the specified *date* according to local time.

 * *date*: The input Date or timestamp value.

 <hr/><a id="dayofweek" href="#dayofweek">#</a>
 <em>op</em>.<b>dayofweek</b>(<i>date</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/op/functions/date.js)

-Returns the day of the week of the specified *date* according to local time.
+Returns the Sunday-based day of the week (0-6) of the specified *date* according to local time.
 A value of `0` indicates Sunday, `1` indicates Monday, and so on.

 * *date*: The input Date or timestamp value.